The-Story-Engine/TheStoryEngine/infrastructure/README.md

 ## Project Layout

 - `cdk` Contains the main CDK stack
-- `actions` Contains a simple lambda handler that returns a 'fortune'
 - `hasura` Contains a simple schema that connects the deployed 'action'

 ## CDK Layout